 Department Faculty - Common Core Courses

-Jeff Van Dreason is the Chair of the Humanities and Social Sciences Department.
+Jeff Van Dreason is the Interim Dean of Academic Affairs of the Humanities and Social Sciences Department.
 He has an M.F.A. in Creative Writing from Emerson College and a B.A. in Communications and Writing from Le Moyne College.
 Watching his students rise to meet new challenges while discovering new things about themselves in the process is his favorite part of teaching at BFIT.

 Contact: 617-588-1312; E-mail; Office: Kendall Building, 4th Floor

 James Johanson, is an Associate Professor for the Mathematics and Physics Department and has been at Benjamin Franklin Institute of Technology since 2008.
 He earned his Master's Degree in Mathematics from The University of Colorado at Boulder and his Bachelor's Degree, also in Mathematics, from Ohio University.
 Professor Johanson has been piloting math courses at BFIT, using a computer-based emporium model and has been enjoying how much this allows him to work with students one-on-one.

 Contact: 617.588.1310: E-mail; Office: Kendall Building, 4th Floor

 Michael Grigelevich is an Interim Department Chair and Assistant Professor in the Department of Humanities and Social Sciences.
 Prior to joining Benjamin Franklin Institute of Technology, he received his Masters in English from the University of Connecticut and taught at the University of Connecticut and Johnson and Wales University.
 Professor Grigelevich also serves as an advisor for the Franklin Honor Society and currently chairs the Faculty Development Committee.
 He values the variety of experiences and learning styles Benjamin Franklin Institute of Technology students bring to his classroom; they inspire him to become a more effective educator.